The-Grace-God/ExceedGrace/README.md

 * gskbladez
 # people who helped with this project
 * SiameseDerp helped with some of the scripting
-* RealFD helped with splash screens
+* RealFD helped with seting up the crew
 * AAquaKun helped with testing